 In 1990, he moved to California and became Technology Manager at Ticketmaster.
 He was responsible for establishing and managing telephone and computer network systems at both the Los Angeles and San Diego phone centers.
 During this time he was a key player in the success of ticket sales for events such as the 1990 FIFA World Cup, and VH-1’s Tom Petty and Meatloaf tours.

 In 1995, he moved into digital media by becoming the Lead Developer at Route 66 Productions.
-In 1999, Alex was instrumental in launching Nerve and has since been the Technical Director.
+In 1999, Alejandro was instrumental in launching Nerve and has since been Director of Technology and Software Development.
 He has conceived and developed solutions for clients such as Adidas, Acura, Lexus, Toyota, Scion, PlayStation, Universal, Paramount and Sun Microsystems.

-He has received industry acclaim and varied awards including New Media Envision Award and Communicator Award for applications he has authored.
+He has received industry acclaim and varied awards including New Media InVision Award and Communicator Award for applications he has authored.